 The library's team of experienced law librarians can answer questions on points of law by finding commentary and cases, source precedents, update legislation and much more.
-The one thing which we cannot do is to provide legal advice.
-For enquiries requiring more than 10 minutes of research there is a charge.
+For enquiries requiring more than 30 minutes of research there is a charge.

-As well as searching our extensive collection of over 55,000 volumes for you, we can search the online databases such as Justis, Justcite, Lexis Library and Westlaw, on your behalf.
+As well as searching our extensive collection of over 55,000 volumes for you, we can also search Justis, Justcite, Lexis Library and Westlaw, on your behalf.

 We can research questions on most legal topics covering British jurisdictions and the EU.

-Precedents - The library's collection includes a wide range of textbooks which include precedents and we can search these resources to find a precedent that matches your needs.
+Precedents - The library's collection includes EF&P, Atkins and a wide range of textbooks which include precedents and we can search these resources to find a precedent that matches your needs.
 We can find forms for court, lease agreements, employment contracts and much more.

 Cases - We hold a wide range of law reports for England and Wales and a smaller collection covering other British jurisdictions and a small collection of commonwealth law reports.
-We can find cases on a topic, check for any subsequent cases and much more.
+We can find cases on a topic and check for any subsequent cases.
 Our English Cases Index provides references to cases that have been published in the English national newspapers and selected law reports from the early 1990s.
 This index is available on Knowledge Base.

-Articles - We have access to various journal indexes and a large collection of legal journals which we can use to find articles for you.
+Articles - We have access to a large collection of journal indexes and legal journals which we can use to find articles for you.
 So whether you are trying to find a specific article or want to know what has been written about a topic we can help.
-Why not register for Knowledge Base to gain free access to LexisNexis journal index enabling you to search for journal articles from your office.

-Commentary - In addition to commentary contained in articles, we can also check our extensive collection of practitioner textbooks to find commentary relevant to your query.
-If you have a query about the law at a particular point in time, we have old editions of practitioner textbooks going back to the early nineteenth century.
+Commentary - In addition to commentary contained in articles, we can check our extensive collection of practitioner textbooks to find commentary relevant to your query.
+If you require law at a particular point in time, we have old editions of practitioner textbooks dating back to the early nineteenth century.

-Legislation - We can find public general, local and private acts and have access to both amended and original legislation.
+Legislation - We have public general acts, local and private acts and access to both amended and original legislation.
 We can also update acts to a particular point in time.

-Parliamentary - The library holds House of Commons papers from 1801 and Hansard debates from 1804, so if you are looking for a command paper, bill, government report, or other parliamentary material, get in touch with us and we will see if we can source it for you.
+Parliamentary - The library holds House of Commons papers from 1801 and Hansard debates from 1804, so if you are looking for a command paper, bill, government report, or other parliamentary material, we can source it for you.

-Anything we find can be copied via our document delivery service, Lawdocs, for a fee.
+Anything we find can be copied via our document delivery service, Lawdocs, for which there is a charge.

 As well as answering queries about the current legal situation we can help with historical enquires.
-In addition to the current textbooks we keep superseded editions and original legislation so, if for example, you need to know what a section of an act looked like on a certain date or what the 14th edition of Chitty on Contracts said on a specific subject we can trace this for you.
+We keep superseded editions and original legislation so, if for example, you need to know what a section of an act was on a certain date or what the 14th edition of Chitty on Contracts said on a specific subject, we can trace this for you.

-If you need an answer quickly, we also offer a Premium research service: research enquiries received before 14:00 will be completed on the same day.
+We deal with around 1,000 enquiries each month, so if you need an answer quickly, we also offer a Premium research service.
+Premium research enquiries received before 14:00 will be completed on the same day.

 Read our terms and conditions (PDF 100kb)